 Judge Orie Melvin is a member of the American Bar Association, the Pennsylvania Bar Association and the Allegheny County Bar Association.
 She is also a member of the American Judicature Society, the International Association of Women Judges and the Federal Circuit Bar Association.
 She is a member of Executive Women's Council of Greater Pittsburgh and a past member of the Pittsburgh Chapter of the American Inns of Court and the Allegheny County Mental Health/Mental Retardation Advisory Board.
 She is past President of the Allegheny County Prison Board.
-She has also served as a member of the Board of Directors of the Vincentian Home and as a member of the United Way Community Problem Solving Troubled Youth Committee and STOP Violence Task Force.
+She currently serves on the Board of Directors of Passavant Hospital.
+She also served as a member of the Board of Directors of the Vincentian Home and as a member of the United Way Community Problem Solving Troubled Youth Committee and STOP Violence Task Force.

-Judge Orie Melvin was the recipient of Carlow College's Woman of Spirit Award; Duquesne University School of Law Women's Law Association Woman of the Year; the YMCA of Greater Pittsburgh - A Tribute to Women Leadership Award in Government/Public & Civic Service; and Anne B. Anstine Excellence in Public Service Award - 2004.
+Judge Orie Melvin was the recipient of Carlow College's Woman of Spirit Award; Duquesne University School of Law Women's Law Association Woman of the Year; the YMCA of Greater Pittsburgh - A Tribute to Women Leadership Award in Government/Public & Civic Service; Anne B. Anstine Excellence in Public Service Award-2004; the Berks County Bar Association Liberty Bell Award-2005; and the Pennsylvania Business & Professional Women-Women in Government Award-2005.